Health Care Guide Information

 • A person with uncontrolled diabetes.

 • A person with drug abuse cannot donate blood.
+This is because the drug levels in the blood of the donor may harm the recipient.

 • A person with a weight of less than 50 kilograms is unfit for blood donation.